 This intake system length ALWAYS affects the rpm for torque peak.

-The bottom line is that if you shorten the intake length, the torque peak will rise, & once it gets high enough, the 'tractable' torque at the lower rpm area is AWFUL.
-With a wilder camshaft on an Airhead, the bottom end torque can be so bad that you must slip the clutch a LOT, taking off from a stop.
+The bottom line is that if you shorten the intake over-all length, the torque peak will rise in RPM, & once it gets high enough, the 'tractable' torque at the lower rpm area is AWFUL.
+With a wilder camshaft on an Airhead, the bottom end torque can be so bad that you must slip the clutch a LOT when taking off from a stop.
 If other things are reasonable, the torque peak will not only be at a higher rpm, but it may be a considerably higher peak too; which is often the goal.
 Since this happens at higher rpm, then the horsepower output is increased, sometimes very considerably.
 The cost will typically be poor low rpm performance.

 The Exhaust System:

-At this point you might be thinking that all of the intake effects discussed ALSO happen in the exhaust system, due to complex relationships with the exhaust valve, length of system, intake opening, etc. YES ...the same sort of formulas & things generally really do apply.
-Please keep in mind that the things that happen in the exhaust system, also happen in the intake system!
-I'll try to explain this in a laypersons viewpoint (I hope), in a gross simplification:
+At this point you might be thinking that all of the intake effects discussed also happen in the exhaust system, due to complex relationships with the exhaust valve, length of system, intake opening, etc. YES ...the same sort of formulas & things generally really do apply.
+I'll try to explain this in a gross simplification.

-The effect of exhaust system SIZE is generally a rather small effect (particularly on 4 stroke cycle engines), & what is usually most important is the effective cross section area from cylinder head port to the outlet ...or at least the muffler intake.
-A smaller diameter exhaust header pipe (meaning all of the piping, up to the muffler) can HELP midrange torque, but may or may not hinder top end.
-It is important, GENERALLY, that the muffler interior volume be substantial, the reasoning for this is quite complex.
-In general, a noisy small diameter straight-through muffler does NOT perform well!
-Many have replaced the BMW mufflers on the Twin-Shock Airhead models & found that loud exhaust does NOT equate with more horsepower, in fact, performance may suffer ....a LOT.
-BMW did their homework on the old twin rear shock model's mufflers.
-The BMW Airhead mufflers that are under the frame, do NOT perform as good as the old BMW twin mufflers, so BMW made other changes, to help compensate for this.
-That help was not perfect, as seen by the hp and torque figures for those bikes ....but, it is decent.
+The effect of exhaust system SIZE is generally a rather small effect (particularly on 4 stroke cycle engines), & what is usually most important is the effective cross-section area from cylinder head port to the outlet ...or at least to the muffler intake.
+A smaller diameter exhaust header pipe (meaning all of the piping, from engine exhaust port to the muffler) can HELP midrange torque, but may or may not hinder top end.
+It is generally important that the muffler interior volume be substantial, the reasoning for this is quite complex.
+A noisy small diameter straight-through muffler does NOT perform well!
+Many have replaced the BMW mufflers on the Twin-Shock Airhead models & found that the now loud exhaust does NOT equate with more horsepower, in fact, performance may suffer ....sometimes quite a lot.
+BMW did their design work rather well on the old twin rear shock models mufflers.
+The BMW Airhead mufflers or pre-muffler collectors that are under the engine/frame, do NOT perform as well as the old BMW twin mufflers, so BMW made other changes, to help compensate for this.
+That help was not perfect, as seen by the hp and torque figures for those bikes ....but, it is OK.